SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 ```
 tar -czf raspbian_ttyd_2021_07_09.tar.gz raspbian-lite.img
 ```
-Now, we need the administrator rights to configure the PiSeduce resource manager in order to make our new image available to all users.
+Now, we can follow this [article](/2021-09-01-register-environments/) to register our customized environment image to the PiSeduce resource manager.

 ## Full Environment Customization
 This second approach is more difficult and needs more time.
 We start by